cozy/cozy/README.md

 a webmail and a filebox.
 An Android app is provided.
 You can sync your contacts, calendars and files with your mobile.
-Last but not least, the community built many personal tools like a feed reader, a bank operation manager or an IRC client.
+Last but not least, the community built many personal tools like a feed reader, a bank operation manager or an IRC client (60 000 apps were downloaded this year).

 Cozy is based on Node.js and allows realtime interaction between apps.
 Any app can request access to other application data.
 That way they can communicate